herrstrietzel/svg-pathdata-getbbox/README.md

 A 5 10 45 1 0 40 20
 ```

-can also be expressed as
+can also be expressed like so

 ```
 A 5 10 45 1040 20
 ```

-... pretty hard to unravel
+... pretty hard to unravel – I don't blame anyone.

 ## Usage - node.js